subvertnormality/Rhythm-Command/README.md

 Each channel can be assigned a velocity helper.
 For TT TR outputs, the velocity is sent to CC 1 - 4.
 For midi channels, velocity is sent with the midi note on command.
 Velocities can be scaled and given an offset.
 They repeat every 16 steps.

 See https://docs.google.com/spreadsheets/d/1z-lZfc4HC6Y0Ka9-BgTApfB_VNcDAqefQ_KetM-Vch4/edit#gid=0 for explanation of pattern values

+It requires the use of a custom firmware (included - see the .hex).
+This firmware enables 20 scripts but reduces the overall number of scenes.
+Back up your scenes if you plan to use this.
+Existing scenes will need to be converted to the new format before they will be compatible.